-Another (more open) experience would be at Hatch down on Oxford Road, a small complex of coffee, beer, performance and street food made up of old shipping containers.
-They have a frequently rotating selection of food vendors, as well as regular live music, spoken word and generally rather exciting parties going on.
+Another (more open) experience would be at Hatch down on Oxford Road.
+This small complex of coffee, beer, performance and street food made up of old shipping containers have a frequently rotating selection of food vendors, as well as regular live music, spoken word and generally rather exciting parties going on.

 Just nearby you will also find Bunny Jackson's on First Street, a New Orleans dive bar where the tunes are always loud, the drinks always strong and the chicken wings always 10p.
 Open until 3am, I've had many a hazy night in here, with live music, free pool and probably the best party atmosphere anywhere in the city.
 I'll guarantee you a top night.

 Another end of town where you can always expect to have a good time, whether it's 2pm on a Tuesday afternoon or 4am on a Monday night, is Canal Street.
 The heart of the city's LGBT+ community, the area is packed with some brilliant venues and offers something for everyone any time of the day.
 I'm a particular fan of Via and Kiki, as well as the obligatory endless karaoke that takes place at the New Union.

 Talking of music, the city is regularly awash with big name performers all year round, thanks to its plethora of great live music venues.
 The biggest acts typically head towards the Manchester Arena but down on Whitworth Street you'll find both Gorilla and The Ritz who almost always have something brilliant on their calendar.
 Gorilla has played home to the likes of Martha Reeves, The Cribs, Lee Fields and even a recent intimate gig with Kylie Minogue.